Sangram-tech/All-programming--/README.md

 • write a program for fabonacci serise using function.

  (https://github.com/Sangram-tech/STRING-FUNCTION--/blob/main/Fabonical%20serise_function.c)

+write a program to find sum of number using function.

+()

 ## C++:-
 write a program to add two number as user input.